 A communications scheme that transmits data over a single wire, sending bits one at a time in sequence.
 The timing of each bit is known by both transmitter and receiver.
 Each transmitted data byte begins with a start bit that starts the receiver’s timing circuitry.
 Critical to the success of a synchronous communications is that the data bits have well-defined widths.

 1. An operation that cannot be interrupted is considered atomic.
 Atomic operations are inherently reentrant; they complete without fear of preemption or corruption by other tasks.
 A single opcode that does a read-modify-write, for instance, modifies a shared variable without the risk of an intervening interrupt causing the variable to be used in a half-changed state.
 Software developers can turn non-natomic operations into atomic ones by disabling interrupts.
 See also swap, test-and set.
+2. Used to indicate measurements scales.
+Atomic scales are on the order of angstroms.

 A standard for creating enhanced, interactive television content and for delivering that content to a range of television, set-top, and PC-based receivers.
 Short for Advanced TV Enhancement Forum .
 ATVEF defines the standards used to create enhanced content that can be delivered over a variety of media, including analog (NTSC) and digital (ATSC) television broadcasts, and a variety of networks, including terrestrial broadcasts, cable, and satellite.
 It is based on HTML